Statins may prevent heart attacks and strokes but may not prolong life free of disability

 A new observational study shows the first-line cholesterol-lowering drugs known as statins are associated with fewer heart attacks and strokes, but not associated with a prolonged life free of physical disability or dementia in healthy older people.

-The study was a collaboration between researchers from the University of Tasmania’s Menzies Institute for Medical Research and ASPREE researchers from Monash University and in their US counterparts.
+The study was a collaboration between researchers from the University of Tasmania’s Menzies Institute for Medical Research and ASPREE researchers in the United States and Australia.

-Study data was collected from 18,096 ASPREE (ASPirin in Reducing Events in the Elderly) trial participants aged 70 years and older.
-ASPREE was a large-scale randomised clinical trial of low-dose aspirin, led by Monash University in Australia.
-A total of 19,114 community members in Australia and the United States, who were mostly 70 years of age or older, with no known cardiovascular disease, dementia or significant physical disability initially, were enrolled in the ASPREE trial from 2010 through 2014.
+Study data was collected from 18,096 ASPREE (ASPirin in Reducing Events in the Elderly) trial participants, mostly aged 70 years and older.
+ASPREE was a large-scale randomised clinical trial of low-dose aspirin, led by the Berman Center for Outcomes and Clinical Research in the United States and Monash University in Australia.
+A total of 19,114 community dwelling participants, who were mostly 70 years of age or older, with no known cardiovascular disease, dementia or significant physical disability initially, were enrolled in the ASPREE trial from 2010 through 2014.

 Compared with ASPREE participants who were not taking statins when recruited, those who reported statin use at enrolment (31%, N= 5,629) were observed to have fewer heart attacks and strokes (4.6% vs. 3.3%) and persistent physical disability (2.2% vs. 1.9%) over an average of 4.7 years.
 Physical disability was possibly affected by reduced cardiovascular events.